ArminTi/A-causal-role-of-rDLPFC-in-random-exploration/README.md

 step 4: performing model-based with logistic rule model (run the modelbased_V2 code for figures 6,7 and supplementory 2, 3)

+Citation:
+Some of the packages and codes are the modified version of the the available code in Zajkowski et al 2017 article

 Armin Toghi
 2024
 April